 Several years later I discovered that I was allergic to both gluten and cane sugar.

 All of this led me on a path to health and caring about the environment.
-I started practicing Reiki, then Reflexology, Hawaiian Lomi Lomi massage, craniosacral therapy, and studying Chinese Medicine.
+I started practising Reiki, then Reflexology, Hawaiian Lomi Lomi massage, craniosacral therapy, and studying Chinese Medicine.
 And in between I started to feel unsettled at the thought of eating animals.
 Doing a 10 day Vipassana meditation retreat over my 25th birthday was the deciding moment for me – a deep connection to everything around me made me realise that I was no better than any other living being and I started to think about why I killed insects without thinking and the impacts my purchases (food, clothing, cosmetics) had on animals.

 At every job I’ve had I’ve always challenged the company’s environmental behaviour.
 In Canada we’ve been recycling since I was young, so coming to Australia and seeing the often complete lack of recycling systems was disconcerting for me.
 I moved to London in my twenties and worked for Diageo, a large consumer goods distributor.

 Finding Australian Ethical Investment has been an amazing experience for me.
 I assist the Managing Director and because he has such an open mind and cares so deeply about ethical issues, he listens to my suggestions and is happy for me to enact change.
 The first thing I set out to change was our grocery supplier – to a local and organic provider.
 We now source bread, tea, butter and snacks from Doorstep Organics, a local organic food company.
-We also now source our catering from an organic company and our stationary from Eco Office.
+We also now source our catering from an organic company and our stationery from Eco Office.

 Next came our energy supplier – we purchase our electricity from Powershop, who are owned by Meridian Energy, a 100% renewable energy generator.
 And we’ve started to actively consider whether we can change any of our service providers to organisations that are B Corps (Benefit Corporations).
 We’ve already switched our corporate travel provider to Reho Travel and use Sendle for our courier company.